 How To Earn Amex Membership Rewards Points

-There are three main reasons we like Amex points on the earning side of the equation.
-First, Amex provides multiple cards that earn Membership Rewards points so you have options.
-Second, these cards come with a variety of bonus categories which makes it easy to create a combo of cards based on your spending habits.
-Third, if you time your application right, you can get a solid welcome bonus to start things off with a bang.
+There are three main reasons we like Amex points on the earning and burning side of the equation.
+First, Amex provides multiple cards that earn Membership Rewards points so you have options for all your spending needs, from 5X points on travel to 4X on dining.
+Second, if you time your application right, you can get a solid welcome bonus to start things off with a bang.
+Third: lots of ways like these to spend em and reap incredible travel rewards.

 Hopefully, you’re feeling inspired to use your Membership Rewards points for a special trip.
-Whether it’s an around the world adventure or a simple round-trip, we know you’ll have a great time if you book any of these flights.
+Whether it’s an around the world adventure or a simple round-trip somewhere close, we know you’ll have a great time if you book any of these flights.
+Points make travel dreams into reality : )